beattie/ModernEmbeddedCPP/EclipseWorkspace/ReadMe.md

 an ARM cross toolchain can be obtained either from the ARM Developer [website](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)  (get one with arm-none-eabi)

+OpenOCD can be installed from most package repos e.g.: **sudo apt install openocd**

 Or

 ~~sudo apt install gcc-arm-none-eabi gdb-multiarch openocd~~